jadecobra/python_tdd_exercises/source/truth_table_06_exclusive_disjunction.rst

             return False
         return True

-  the terminal shows an :doc:`AssertionError` for the fourth case
+  the terminal shows an :doc:`/AssertionError` for the fourth case
 * I add a condition to resolve it

   .. code-block:: python